-1. Use of elements and/or other parts other than genuine L&L Kiln parts.
+1) Use of elements and/or other parts other than genuine L&L Kiln parts.

-- 2. Kiln warranty may be voided by firing materials that introduce harmful atmospheres into the kiln.
+2) Kiln warranty may be voided by firing materials that introduce harmful atmospheres into the kiln.
 Atmospheres containing carbon, reducing atmospheres (caused, for example, by introducing carbonaceous gasses or solids like graphite or paper into the kiln), binders from lusters and decals, wax burn out effluents, florines, halogens, acids, metal oxides, and salts are some of the corrosive and harmful atmospheres that will damage a kiln.
 Most ceramic processes will release some of these harmful constituents into the kiln and venting will prevent most of the problems that those processes would cause.
 Also, depending on the concentration of the harmful gasses, kiln source ventilation (such as our Vent-Sure) may limit the damage to the kiln.
 It is the customer's sole responsibility to ensure that the materials and the processes used are not harmful.
-This is of particular importance for industrial uses where processes may be unusual. - 3.
-Over-firing damage for any reason and regardless of cause.
+This is of particular importance for industrial uses where processes may be unusual.

+3) Over-firing damage for any reason and regardless of cause.
 IMPORTANT: We specifically warn you not to fire the kiln unattended.
-Neither the DynaTrol, Genesis, One-Touch control, nor any other electronic control used by L&L is designed to be a failproof shut off device.
-L&L is not responsible for damage caused by failure of any of these controls. - Controls made by Orton, Future Controls, Eurotherm, Honeywell or other manufactures are warranted by their manufacturers.
-L&L is not responsible for damage caused by failure of one of these controls. - 5.
+The electronic One-Touch[TM] control used by L&L is not designed to be a failproof shut off device.
+L&L is not responsible for damage caused by failure of any of this control.

 Also note that it is easy to melt clay if you inadvertently fire it hotter than its rating.

-It is possible in some controls to limit the upper firing limit of the kiln to avoid accidental overfirings of this type.
-Contact factory or read your control instruction manual if you would like further information on this. - 6.
-Firebrick by its nature is fragile and will chip, crack, and create dust.
+4) Firebrick by its nature is fragile and will chip, crack, and create dust.
 L&L designs its kilns to minimize the effects of this but can not warrant against cracking, breakage, spalling or dusting.
-There is specifically no warranty for cracked arches, tops, lids or bottoms. - 7.
-Corrosion of the case is specifically not warranted.
+There is specifically no warranty for cracked arches, tops, lids or bottoms.

+5) Corrosion of the case is specifically not warranted.
 Corrosion is typically due to use of a kiln in an unheated outside shed (where morning dew condenses on the kiln and humidity attacks the kiln) or from an unvented kiln (where the water vapor and fumes generated by firing ceramic materials attack the kiln case).
-However, even a vented kiln can corrode due to all the warranty.pdf Rev: 4/1/2022 Page 1
+However, even a vented kiln can corrode due to all the environmental and process conditions that a kiln can be exposed to.
+Exposure to other ambient conditions, including but not limited to rain, snow, dust, and salt air will also cause corrosion.